 The Jacqueline Bhabha papers consist of writings by Bhabha and others, along with legal briefs, case decisions, and government policies on matters relating to child trafficking, refugees, and migrants.
 Click here to view finding aid.

-The late Teresa Brennan was Schmidt Distinguished Professor of Humanities at Florida Atlantic University.
+Teresa Brennan was Schmidt Distinguished Professor of Humanities at Florida Atlantic University.
 Her books include The Transmission of Affect; Exhausting Modernity: Ground for a New Modernity; and The Interpretation of the Flesh: Freud and Femininity.